GB 30000.21-2013 PDF English

 4 General instructions

-4.1 Sensitization includes two stages: The first stage is when an individual is exposed
+4.1 Sensitization includes two stages.
+The first stage is when an individual is exposed

 to a certain allergen and induces a specific immune memory; the second stage is